inab/vre_WfExS_executor/README.md

 	- `venv` is also available in many Linux distributions (Ubuntu package `python3-venv`).
 In some of them is integrated into the Python 3.5 (or later) installation.

-* The creation of a virtual environment where to install generic wrapper workflow executor dependencies is done running:
+* The creation of a virtual environment where to install generic wrapper dependencies is done running:
 ```
 python3 -m venv venv
 source venv/bin/activate